rust-lang/wg-governance/draft-rfcs/working-group-terminology.md

 Creation of a working group is approved by the core team.
-Typically this has been done by the core team agreeing to approve the creation of new working groups and having a period of time soliciting applications from the community, and then approving a subset of those applications.
+Typically this has been done by the core team agreeing to approve the creation of new working groups, having a period of time soliciting applications from the community, and then approving a subset of those applications.

-> **DRAFT NOTE** Should this application come in the form of an RFC?
-My
-> inclination is yes, however it could just create more churn and drama than
-> needed.
-Posting in a thread on internals as was done previously might
-> be enough.

 #### Application Checklist